 Fund Goal and Approach

-The fund seeks total return (consisting of capital appreciation and income).
-This objective may be changed by the fund's board, upon 60 days' prior notice to shareholders.
-To pursue its goal, the fund normally invests at least 80% of its net assets, plus any borrowings for investment purposes, in equity securities.
+The fund seeks total return (consisting of capital appreciation and income).To pursue its goal, the fund normally invests at least 80% of its net assets, plus any borrowings for investment purposes, in equity securities.
 The fund seeks to focus on dividend-paying stocks of companies located in the developed capital markets, such as the United States, Canada, Japan, Australia, Hong Kong and Western Europe.
+Although the fund's investments will be focused among the major developed markets of the world, the fund may invest up to 30% of its assets in emerging markets.
 The fund ordinarily invests in at least three countries, and, at times, may invest a substantial portion of its assets in a single country.
-The fund may invest in the securities of companies of any market capitalization.
-The fund invests principally in common stocks, but its equity investments also may include preferred stocks, convertible securities, warrants and securities issued by real estate investment trusts (REITs).
-REITs are pooled investment vehicles that invest principally in income-producing real estate or loans related to real estate.
-Although the fund typically invests in seasoned issuers, it may purchase securities of companies in initial public offerings (IPOs) or shortly thereafter.
+The fund's portfolio managers typically will purchase stocks that, at the time of purchase, have a yield premium to the yield of the FTSE World Index, the fund's benchmark.

-* Emerging market risk.
-The securities of issuers located in emerging markets countries tend to be more volatile and less liquid than securities of issuers located in countries of more mature economies, and emerging markets generally have less diverse and less mature economic structures and less stable political systems than those of developed countries.
+Emerging markets tend to be more volatile than the markets of more mature economies, and generally have less diverse and less mature economic structures and less stable political systems than those of developed countries.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.